jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

           InstanceType: m1.small
   ```

+### 2.4.2.
+When would you use Mappings vs Parameters?

+- Mappings are great when you know in advance all the values that can be taken and that they can be deduced from variables such as:
+  - Region.
+  - Availability Zone.
+  - AWS Account.
+  - Environment (dev vs prod).
+  - Etc...
+- They allow safer control over the template.
+- Use parameters when the values are really user specific.

 ## 2.5.
 Outputs

-- The Outputs section declares optional outputs values that we can import into other stacks (if you export them first)!
+- The Outputs section declares **optional** outputs values that we can import into other stacks (if you export them first)!
 - You can also view the outputs in the AWS Console or in using the AWS CLI.
 - They're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs.
 - It's the best way to perform some collaboration cross stack, as you let expert handle their own part of the stack.
-- You can't delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack.
-- You can use the Export Output Values to export the name of the resource output for a cross-stack reference.
-  - **For each AWS account, export names must be unique within a region.**

 ### 2.5.1.
 Example